 This is a slightly different approach to user testing sessions.
-It involves you going to the user's location and watching them work there with the website (or the product in general).
+It involves you going to the user's location and watching them work.

 In the user’s environment